BaluchiNLP/BaluchiNLP.github.io/README.md

 ### 1. Tokenization
 Tokenization is a crucial preprocessing step in Natural Language Processing (NLP) and Machine Translation (MT), where text is split into meaningful units such as words, phrases, or symbols.
 This step is essential for transforming natural language into a form that a machine learning model can understand and process.
 There are many tokenizer from LLM (Large Language Model) devlopers such as OpenAI and Google.
 OpenAI's opensource version of Tokenizer named [Tiktoken](https://github.com/openai/tiktoken), primarily designed for use with OpenAI's large language models like GPT-4 and ChatGPT.
 It uses Byte pair encoding (BPE); is a way of converting text into tokens.
+Another popular tokenizer [Sentencepiece](https://github.com/google/sentencepiece) developed by Google and is opensource.
+It implements subword units ( byte-pair-encoding (BPE) and unigram language model).
+SentencePiece is an unsupervised text tokenizer and detokenizer mainly for Neural Network-based text generation and Neural Machine Translation system.

 - **Tools and Tutorials**: Utilizing pre-existing tools like Wordpiece or SentencePiece for preprocessing and tokenization tasks.
 [Tokenizer Tutorial](https://huggingface.co/transformers/v3.4.0/tokenizer_summary.html)